Diosdado Macapagal: Anti-corruption drive

 One of Macapagal's major campaign pledges had been to clean out the government corruption that had proliferated under former President Garcia.
+Early on in his presidency, Macapagal honored several individuals who returned lost wallets and checks to emphasize the virtue of honesty.
+He also publicized the assets, liabilities, and net worths of his cabinet officials to demonstrate his administration's transparency efforts; while government officials are required to submit statements of assets and liabilities, no law at the time necessitated them to be publicized.

-The administration also openly feuded with Filipino businessmen Fernando Lopez and Eugenio Lopez, brothers who had controlling interests in several large businesses.
+The administration also openly feuded with Filipino businessmen Fernando Lopez and Eugenio Lopez, Sr., brothers who had controlling interests in several large businesses.
 The administration alluded to the brothers as "Filipino Stonehills who build and maintain business empires through political power, including the corruption of politicians and other officials".
 In the 1965 election, the Lopezes threw their support behind Macapagal's rival, Ferdinand Marcos, with Fernando Lopez serving Marcos' running mate.

 Stonehill controversy

 The Administration's campaign against corruption was tested by Harry Stonehill, an American expatriate with a $50-million business empire in the Philippines.
 Macapagal's secretary of justice, Jose W. Diokno investigated Stonehill on charges of tax evasion, smuggling, misdeclaration of imports, and corruption of public officials.
 Diokno's investigation revealed Stonehill's ties to corruption within the government.
 Macapagal, however, prevented Diokno from prosecuting Stonehill by deporting the American instead, then dismissing Diokno from the cabinet.
 Diokno questioned Macapagal's actions, saying, "How can the government now prosecute the corrupted when it has allowed the corrupter to go?"
 Diokno later served as a senator.